 Street lightning in the town centre is inconsistent with some modern street lamps of varying designs alongside historic streetlamps.
-Similarly, there is a lack of consistency with street signage which creates a cluttered appearance.
+Similarly, there is a lack of consistency with street signage and street furniture which creates a cluttered appearance.
 A coordinated strategy, especially within historic town centre, would be beneficial.